 The proposed modification is integrated into VTM-5.0 [1] and the results of the proposed implementation are shown in Table 1 below against the HM-16.19 under CTC [2] with the additional configurations “--TransquantBypassEnable=1 --CUTransquantBypassFlagForce=1 --CostMode=lossless”.
 Results of TGM classes are also included.

 Table 1.
-Performance comparison between HM-16.19 and proposed modifications on VTM-5.0 (to be updated)
+Performance comparison between HM-16.19 and proposed modifications on VTM-5.0 (to be updated, *: only finished sequence)